iosadchiy/miga/README.md

 * add integration tests for common flows
 * configure server with chef
 * migrate from dotenv to /etc/environment? (depends: chef)
+* revise transaction history for member: less space
+* add link to pay all on payments#new
+* add 'other' payments

 backlog:
 * split KPO rendering: separate method for each place (row, td)